omar16100/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

-# Tutorial to set up TensorFlow Object Detection API on the Raspberry Pi
+# Development Steps To Set Up TensorFlow Object Detection API On The Raspberry Pi (And Dataset Details For Plant Disease Detections)

 `Work in progress`